7 Key Principles of Content Marketing Strategies

 As shown in the buyer’s content journey map, one of the digital touchpoints on the purchase would be websites and third party sites.

 Taking Spotify’s website as an example, above their call-to-action button is the list of benefits of their subscription plan which caters to their different groups of audiences namely students, families, and individuals.
 Consumers would then be able to swiftly subscribe to Spotify after reading through the benefits as listed above the call-to-action button.

 List of benefits above the Call To Action buttons that motivate audiences to take action screenshot via [spotify.com]

-The service stage is where organizations receive feedback about whether their products and services were satisfactory and of expectation.
-Customers may give feedback through various platforms like the call center, chat, or instant messaging function on their social media platforms.
+The service stage is where organisations receive feedback about whether their products and services were satisfactory and of expectation.
+Customers may give feedback through various platforms like the call centre, chat, or instant messaging function on their social media platforms.

 Last but not least, the loyalty stage is the likelihood of reference and recommendation.
 To retain and drive customer loyalty, brands can roll out “We miss you” emails, newsletters, and promotions.

 As extracted from research done by Frederick Reichheld from Bain & Company, a 5% increase in customer retention can produce more than a 25% increase in profits because, over time, a returning customer would purchase more from the company and that means lower operating costs to serve them.

 d) The Tonality and Voice of the Brand or Business

 This is an important aspect to every marketer as the tonality and voice of the brand or business is a way to articulate your brand voice and is also incorporated into the content of a brand’s website, social media campaigns, media, and public relations and creative design strategies.